ros2/rosbag2/docs/design/repeat_transient_local_messages_during_recording.md

 ## Goals
 - Provide an opt-in “repeat latched” experience for recorder splits and snapshots.
 - Fix snapshot-mode eviction for selected transient-local topics under cache pressure.
 - Keep default behavior deterministic: “repeat” must be explicitly requested.
+Meaning that transient local messages shall not be repeated by default, since it would introduce extra messages that were not really published at the time of recording.

 ## Non-goals
 - Auto-detect all transient-local topics and repeat them by default.